GCSE

 Improved collaborative skills

-Subject Choices and structure
+GCSE Subject Choices

 English, Maths, Business, Biology, Chemistry, EPQ, Classics, IT/Study Skills, Physics and Sport are all compulsory subjects taken as part of a GCSE qualification.
 Students also must also take two more subjects, one from each block: